华裔文:HWAYIH WOEN

 Please click below for further details.

 Chinese characters are infamous throughout the entire world because they represent meaning instead of sound.
 The only other orthography to accomplish this feat was Egyptian Hieroglyphics, and to the Western imagination, the notion of learning a script completely divorced from any kind of alphabet is terrifyingly overwhelming, not least of which is due to the thousands upon thousands of unique "pictures" that one must memorize in order to be functionally literate even at the most basic level.
 This is usually where students of Hwayih Woen arrive at a plateau of sorts in their studies.
 After mastering the Junior Script, the elation of being able to write entire documents in Chinese characters starts to gradually ameliorate, because the student turns to a piece of formally published documentation in characters and realizes that he still has no way to decipher the meaning.
-This is where the Hwayih Woen ligatures enter the picture.
+This is where the Hwayih Woen Senior Script enters the picture.

 Please click below for further details.